Triumph Spitfire Tyres

 - For the MK1, MK2 & MK3 Spitfire we suggest 145 R 13 PIRELLI CINTURATO ™ CA67 as the best tyre for the road

-- The MK1V (MK4) Spitfire in 1970 moved onto a 4.5” wheel because it was better suited to a radial tyres so many people chose to fit the 145 R 13 PIRELLI CINTURATO ™ CA67
+- The MK1V (MK4) Spitfire in 1970 moved onto a 4.5” wheel because the wider rim was better suited to a radial tyres so again the 145 R 13 PIRELLI CINTURATO ™ CA67 would be our suggestion as the best tyre.

 - With the extra torque of the 1500 Triumph Spitfire it could carry the longer legs of a taller tyre, we suggest 155HR13 Michelin XAS